Fear of Stealing – Kleptophobia

 Free Initial Consultations for the Fear of Stealing

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Stealing prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Kleptophobia problems prior to commencing any psychotherapy programmes.